Prajwal5180/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L10_Integrate_Azure_Key_Vault_with_Azure_DevOps.md

     - Replace **YOUR-ACR.azurecr.io** and **ACR-USERNAME** with your ACR login server and Username.
 (To retrieve the login server and username  navigate to azure portal,search for Container Registries and click on the available container registry,from the left navigation pane go to **Access Keys** and copy the login server and the username).
     - **AZ400-EWebShop-NAME** with the resource group name defined before in the lab.(replace NAME with <inject key="DeploymentID" enableCopy="false"/>)

-1. Click on **Save and Run**.
+1. Click on **Save and run**.
-1. Once the Deploy Stage wants to start, you are prompted with **Permissions Needed**, as well as an orange bar saying **"This pipeline needs permission to access a resource before this run can continue to Deploy to an Azure Web App"**
+1. Once the Deploy Stage wants to start, you are prompted with **Permissions Needed**, as well as an orange bar saying **This pipeline needs permission to access 2 resources before this run can continue to Docker Compose to ACI**.

 1. Click on **View**
 1. From the **Waiting for Review** pane, click **Permit**.